SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Unit_Tests.md

     * **Strategy**: Verifies correct URL generation.
 Tests the unique payload structure for Ollama, which nests generation parameters under an `options` key.
 It also tests parsing of Ollama's line-delimited JSON stream and includes parameterized tests for various valid and malformed stream chunks.
-Also tests the `_build_messages_from_conversation` method for multimodal support, verifying that `images` role messages are correctly processed and attached to user messages as required by the Ollama API.
+Also tests the `_build_messages_from_conversation` method for multimodal support, verifying that messages with an `images` key are correctly passed through to the Ollama API format.

 * **`test_ollama_generate_api_handler.py`**